SEO

 How Does Content Scraping Work?

-Scraping bots can download all of the data from your website in a matter of seconds.
-The scraper can use the gathered information on their own page to improve their on-page SEO via keywords, high-quality content, and even steal organic traffic.
+Scraping bots can download all of the data from your website in seconds.
+The scraper can use the gathered information on their page to improve their on-page SEO via keywords and high-quality content, and even steal organic traffic.

 Source: Imperva